 Anglia Ruskin University has opted into the TEF and received a Silver award.

 Curiosity about people’s thoughts, feelings and behaviour is at the centre of this course.
-You’ll be encouraged to keep asking questions, and develop the scientific, analytical and research skills you need to find answers.
+You’ll be encouraged to keep asking questions, and develop the scientific, analytical and research skills you need to become psychologists of the future to find answers.

-Psychology affects everything we do.
+Psychology affects everything we do. while on this course, you’ll learn about the science of mind and behaviour, covering the breadth of discipline, from applied, social and clinical psychology, to cognitive neuroscience and biological psychology.
 While on this course, you’ll learn about scientific, philosophical and historical areas of psychology.
 Our core modules will give you a solid foundation in the main principles of psychology, and our optional modules the freedom to concentrate on your own interests in more depth.
 By the time you graduate, you’ll be able to follow your interests into specialised further study, or find a career perfectly suited to you.

 Our staff are actively engaged in research, and they’ll support you all the way.
 Plus, there’s the opportunity to go to extra-curricular weekly seminars, which feature guest presentations from specialist academics and researchers.